Samhndii/Budget_app/README.md

 - 💰 Add, edit, and delete expenses by category and date
 - 📊 View total and filtered summaries of expenses
 - 🗓️ Set monthly budgets and view usage status
-- 📤 Email notifications for confirmations (optional)
+- 📤 Email notifications for confirmations
 - 📂 All data stored in a MySQL database

 ---